 Possible extensions

 At the time of writing, the prototype application is not suitable for use in a production environment.
 Several improvements and extensions would be necessary in order to remove the current limitations of the prototype.
-A few suggestions for possible enhancements will be outlined in the following chapter.
+A few suggestions for possible enhancements are therefore outlined in the following chapter.

 Screenshots

 A simple, though useful improvement would be the option to save screenshots from the video chat session.
-Additionally, these screenshots could be also sent to the other user via the web application.
-This functionality could be used versatilely, for the purpose of documentation or for easily assembling user guides for the repair of malfunctioning components.
+Additionally, these screenshots could be also sent to the peer using the web application.
+This functionality could be used, for the purpose of documentation or for easily assembling user guides for the repair of malfunctioning components.

 User authentication

 One substantial improvement to the application would be user authentication.
-So far, users are not required to provide a password, anyone can use the application.
-While this is fine and in fact convenient during the development process, it is incongruous for live operation and raises severe security issues.
-One possibility to implement such a functionality without signifcant effort would be to use OAuth, an open standard which „allows secure authorization in a simple and standard method“ (OAuth 2015).
+So far, users have not been asked to provide a password, anyone was able to use the application.
+While this is satisfactory and in fact convenient during the development process, it is incongruous for live operation and raises severe security issues.
+One possibility to implement such a functionality without significant effort would be to use OAuth, an open standard which „allows secure authorization in a simple and standard method“ (OAuth 2015).
 With OAuth, users do not have to create a new account for using the application, but can instead use an existing account from popular web sites like Facebook or Twitter for authentication without giving away personal information about themselves.

 E-mail invitations

 At present, users can only call other users via the web interface.
 Consequently, the called user must have the web page opened in order to be notified about the incoming call.
 One useful extension would be the possibility to invite other users to a session by entering their e-mail address.
-On the management server, it would be necessary to implement some logic to generate a session id, save it along with other meta data about the session and send an e-mail with a clickable link to the invited user that leads them directly to chat session on the web page.
+On the management server, it would be necessary to implement some logic to generate a session ID, save it along with other meta data about the session and send an e-mail with a clickable link to the invited user that leads them directly to chat session on the web page.

 Cross-platform application

-So far, the prototype application is only working in web browsers.
+So far, the prototype application has only been working in web browsers.
 While this offers flexibility, it would be useful to have a native app, especially for smartphones.
 Native app development, however, brings the disadvantage of having to implement the same application logic on multiple platforms.
-An economic solution to this problem would be the development of a cross-platform app, with a framework like Apache Cordova.
+An economic solution to this problem would be the development of a cross-platform app, with a framework such as Apache Cordova.

 Sessions with more than two users

 While there can technically be an infinite number of chats running simultaneously, the number of conversational partners per chat is limited to two.
 This is due to the fact that WebRTC does not natively support multi-user chats.
 A Multipoint Control Unit (MCU) would be necessary to provide the possibility to talk to more than one person at a time.
-To minimize the programming effort, it would be possible to use an open-source plugin like Janus (2016) that performs this task, altough this would introduce a vast number of external plugins and dependencies to the application.
+To minimize the programming effort, it would be possible to use an open-source plugin like Janus (2016) that performs this task.
+However, this would introduce a vast number of external plugins and dependencies to the application making …..

 Conclusion